gnikxela0328/chatgpt-cli/README.md

 If you have issues with `_ctypes`, run `brew install libffi`

-You will likely need `sudo` access on your machine to run these scripts
+You will need `sudo` access on your machine to run these scripts

 ### Installation